Skip to main content

 When you click the View button, a new window opens with two tabs:

-1. Summary Tab: this tab displays a summary of only the isolated part of the visualization, which you can download as a text file (it does not include the complete data set):
+1. Summary Tab: this tab displays a summary of only the isolated parts of the visualization (it does not include the complete data set):

 The summary tab of an export

-2. Full Data: this tab displays the complete data set, which you can download as a text file:
+2. Full Data: this tab displays the complete data set:

 The full data tab of an export